cenviity/data-engineering-zoomcamp/03-data-warehouse/homework.md

 <details>
     <summary>Show / hide</summary>

 The answer is **Partition by lpep_pickup_datetime and Cluster on PUlocationID**.
+See [this DDL SQL statement](https://github.com/cenviity/data-engineering-zoomcamp-2024/blob/homework-module-3/03-data-warehouse/bigquery_queries.sql#L38-L44).
 Partitioning the data means we only need to inspect the particular partitions containing the values filtered for `lpep_pickup_datetime` rather than the entire table every time.
 Clustering the data means records with the same `PULocationID` will already be adjacent to each other, speeding up queries that require the data to be sorted.
 </details>

 ## Question 5: